yceruto/django-ajax/README.rst

 Then, all your responses will be converted to JSON if the request was made by AJAX, otherwise is return an HttpResponse.

+Note: If you use this middleware should not use the AJAX decorator.

 Enjoy!